InternetRalsei/InternetRalsei/README.md

 # Hai!!

-My name is Thomas Hall (aka Ralzitech/ShrinelinkXD), and I'm a 15y/o editor/gamer/anti i-w*n/LekrkoekjBSR fan from Greenhithe, United Kingdom that knows how to write HTML code, among other things.
-You've probably seen me on the internet and have never noticed.
+My name is Thomas Hall (aka Ralzitech/ShrinelinkXD), and I'm a 15y/o editor/gamer/anti i-w*n/LekrkoekjBSR fan, hailing from Greenhithe, United Kingdom that knows how to write HTML code, among other things.
+You've probably seen me on the internet and have never even noticed.

 ## My current interests